Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Complete preferences

-Now, we move on to (tie-sensitive) single-crossingness. \begin{proposition} A preference profile with $2\cdot n$ agents that is complete, with ties, narcissistic and single-crossing (or \tiesc) always admits a stable matching, which can be found by \cref{alg:BT} in $O(n^2)$ time.
-The running time for the case without ties is $O(n)$. \end{proposition}
+Now, we move on to (tie-sensitive) single-crossingness. \begin{proposition} If a preference profile with $2n$~agents is complete, with ties, narcissistic and single-crossing, then it always admits a stable matching, which can be found in $O(n^2)$ time. \end{proposition}